Carlisle Urban Redevelopment Plan Overview

 Since their respective closings, private sector interests have purchased and expressed redevelopment interest.
 All indicators show that reusing the sites for industrial purposes is not feasible or attractive.
 While limited interest has been shown in the Tyco site to date, real estate agents for the site indicate that industrial reuse of that site is also unlikely.
 The private sector owners of these sites have indicated a willingness to consider the creation of walkable, mixed-use infill redevelopment concepts that includes residential, commercial, and possibly light industrial uses.

 In order to promote redevelopment activities that are context sensitive, mesh well and do not conflict with the fabric of the surrounding neighborhoods the Borough is undertaking the preparation of an Urban Redevelopment Plan for the area.
-The plan will integrate land use, transportation, and economic development planning to create a comprehensive urban redevelopment strategy for the northern part of the Borough and is anticipated to be completed by June 2013.
+The plan will integrate land use, transportation, and economic development planning to create a comprehensive urban redevelopment strategy for the northern part of the Borough.
 The Borough received state and federal grant funds along with local matching funds to undertake the planning process.

 Please check back to this website regularly for updates to the schedule of events and as draft plan elements are completed.